mgenware/mingru/README.md

 ### Why rely on Node.js/TypeScript? why not use Go to generate Go code?

-Great question, I've thought about it from the very beginning, the problem of Go is that, it cannot offer a way to declare models in a strongly typed way, for example, this is how a model looks like in a Go-based library:
+Great question, the problem of Go is, it cannot offer a way to declare models in a strongly typed way, for example, this is how a model typically looks like in a Go-based library:

 ```go
 type User struct {